ubiquity/ubiquibot/README.md

 `disable-analytics` can be `true` or `false` that disables or enables weekly analytics collection by Ubiquity.

-`payment-permit-max-price` sets the max amount for automatic payout of bounties when the issue is closed
+`payment-permit-max-price` sets the max amount for automatic payout of bounties when the issue is closed.

 `comment-incentives` can be `true` or `false` that enable or disable comment incentives.
 These are payments generated for comments in the issue by contributors, excluding the assignee.